h0tbird/coreseed/docs/ec2.md

     Setup IAM, VPC and EC2 components.

   ec2 add
-    Adds a new instance to a Káto cluster on EC2.
+    Adds a new instance to an existing Káto cluster on EC2.

   ec2 run
     Starts a CoreOS instance on Amazon EC2.